-“We want to make people aware that we’re still here and doing great work across Wales, and have been doing so for 25 years.
 While at our core we are a music charity, we have also been big supporters of all types of community art over the past 25 years.
-We wanted to shine a light on some of the hugely talented artists in Wales, but also offer a unique piece of art that people can own and play.
-Through doing this we are also hoping to give something back to the people and communities who have supported us over the past 25 years.”
+By shining a light on some of the hugely talented artists in Wales, we could also offer a unique piece of art that people can own and play.
+Through doing this we are also hoping to give something back to the people and communities who have supported us over the past 25 years.